rajsaurabh78/disagreeable-level-7374/README.md

 - JAVA
 - Sts

-There are tro user of this Application:-
+There are two user of this Application:-

     1.Admin
     2.Student